 - Any original transaction date and amount

-QuickBooks only records signouts when you select Sign out.
-It doesn't record sign outs if you close your browser, go to another website, or QuickBooks signs you out automatically due to inactivity.
+Note: Sign-outs are only recorded in the audit log when you select Sign out.
+Sign-outs aren’t recorded if you close your browser, go to another website, or when QuickBooks signs you out automatically due to inactivity.

 Use the audit log

 You need to sign in as an admin to access the audit log.
-Ask your master admin if you don’t see it.
+Ask your primary admin if you don’t see it.

-- Use the fields on the Filter panel to choose the appropriate User, Date, or Events filter to narrow the results.
+- Use the fields on the page to choose the appropriate User, Date, or Events filter to narrow the results.

 The audit log shows you 150 records at a time.
 For most transactions or events, select View in the History column to open the audit history.
 This tells you who made the change and what they did.

-You may see something called an indirect edit.
-These record when someone changes a transaction that was already on your books, for instance, if someone edits a completed reconciliation.
+You may see something called an "indirect edit".
+QuickBooks records indirect edits when someone changes a transaction that was already on your books, for instance, if someone edits a completed reconciliation.

-Note: For audit and security reasons, you can't disable the audit log.
+Note: For audit and security reasons, you can't turn off the audit log.